Today, I wanted to share with you my go-to side dish that only takes four ingredients.

 UPDATE: I’ve started adding garlic powder to the dough and sprinkling the top with oregano and some small pieces of butter to melt all over during the baking.
 Oh.
 My.
 Word.
-Also, be sure to check out the cookbook at the end of this post that will TOTALLY simplify your life.

 1. Combine the water, honey, salt and yeast in a glass bowl.
 Let sit for 5-10 mins. until there’s some bubbling, foam stuff on the top.